 - Think ahead if you’re planning to apply for a mortgage or anything else where people might examine your bank statements.
-Matched betting has NO effect on your credit rating.
+Matched betting does not directly have an effect on your credit rating.
 However, most bank staff will not understand matched betting.
 If they see a lot of bookie transactions on your bank statement, it might look like you’ve got a gambling problem!
-I’m hoping to get a mortgage in the next few months so for this reason I only do matched betting through PayPal.
-Some people just use a second bank account, but be warned that some mortgage providers may want to see bank statements from all current accounts, not just your main one.
+Some people use a separate bank account just for matched betting, but be warned that some mortgage providers may want to see bank statements from all current accounts, not just your main one.
 It might be safer just to take a break for a few months.

 - Consider using a separate bank account.
 Regardless of whether you are applying for a mortgage or not, it is a good idea to keep all your matched betting transactions in a separate account.
 This will keep your earnings separate from your everyday money.
 It’s easier to keep track of your transactions and will help you work towards a savings goal.
 It’s also very motivating to see your balance going up and up each month!
 Update: I used to use PayPal for matched betting but recently many bookies will not offer bonuses if you make a deposit using PayPal or other money transfer services such as Skrill etc, as opposed to an actual bank.
 Be sure to check the T&Cs of each offer if you’re using a non-traditional banking service.

 - Don’t be scared of matched betting!
 And don’t panic!
 Sometimes things go wrong or you’re not sure you’re doing the right thing.
 Most things are easy to fix.
-If you’re a Profit Accumulator member, you can contact their customer support or ask on the forums or Facebook group.
-There’s official customer support 7 days a week, and also a huge community of other matched bettors who like to help new people get started with matched betting because it is just such a good way to make money from home and I wish I’d found it earlier myself!
+If you’re an Outplayed member, you can contact their customer support or ask on the forums or Facebook group.
+There’s official customer support 7 days a week, and also a huge community of other matched bettors who like to help each other out.

 Any questions?
 Ask me below.
 I really would love to everyone succeed with this!
 And for anyone already doing matched betting, do you have any more tips to share?